 Biscuits/Rolls: You can roll up your sleeves and make your own biscuits or dinner rolls, hit up your favorite bakery, or simply warm a baguette until nice and crusty.
 Either way, pair with good salty butter (I have a soft spot for Kerrygold).

 Berries in a Cloud is a favorite spring/summer dessert.
 It involves little more than folding together whipped cream and Greek yogurt and serving it with fresh berries (the season’s first strawberries may be available).
-If you have kids in the crowd, you might consider this Lighter Coconut Carrot Bunny Cake instead and let the little ones go to town with decorations.
+Alternatively, try this recipe for Strawberry Eton Mess.

 Meal Prep Game Plan

 If you want to get a head start on this meal — freeing up your Easter Sunday to

 raid your children’s baskets attend church — here’s a make-ahead game plan:

 Make and refrigerate Mint Gremolata (lay plastic wrap directly on gremolata to maintain color)